okta/okta-auth-js/README.md

 When `tokenManager.autoRenew` is `true` both renew strategies are enabled.
 To disable the `active` strategy, set `tokenManager.autoRenew` to `true` and `services.autoRenew` to `false`.
 To disable both renew strategies set either `tokenManager.autoRenew` or `services.autoRenew` to `false`

 #### `autoRemove`
-By default, the library will attempt to remove expired tokens when `autoRenew` is `false`.
+By default, the library will attempt to remove expired tokens when `autoRemove` is `true`.
 If you wish to disable auto removal of tokens, set `autoRemove` to `false`.

 #### `syncStorage`
 Automatically syncs tokens across browser tabs when token storage is `localStorage`.
 To disable this behavior, set `syncStorage` to false.